THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Many purists will say you shouldn’t sail dead downwind because it’s slow, but man is this an easy point of sail.
 We’ve had lots of success with a wing on wing set up, starting with main and genoa and recently with genoa and screecher when AWS is 15knots or less.
 The Helia is so wide we don’t need poles and we’ve seen wind gusts to even 160deg AWA and the sails stayed full.
 With the genoa and screecher, we’ve even been able to sail all the way down to 8-10 knots TWS.
 Main + genoa requires more wind to keep the main full.

 I don’t care what kind of boat you’re on, upwind sailing is just no fun.
 Bashing into waves is uncomfortable, plain and simple.
-Our longest/worst stretch of upwind sailing was the start of our Fiji to New Zealand passage where we had 25-30+ knots AWS where we sailed at AWA’s of about 47-42 degrees.
+Our longest/worst stretch of upwind sailing was the start of our Fiji to New Zealand passage.
+We had 25-30+ knots AWS where we sailed at AWA’s of about 47-42 degrees.
 With several reefs in the sails, we still managed to do about 6.5knots but we lost quite a bit of leeway.
 If you want to sail to windward on a regular basis, get a cat with daggerboards.

 This comes with a major disclaimer that I’m no world class racer, but there are a few annoyances about sail trim on a Helia.
 The genoa track cars are too far inboard to be of great use while sailing deep wind angles.
 We’ve solved this problem by rigging up a block at the shrouds to be used with an additional line tied to the clew of the sail as an outboard jib lead.
 This has worked well.